bahp/django-protondx/docs/modules/history/meeting_history.rst

 2. Work on the REST API used to query data

+3. Add a view where users can upload data

+    - user drags and drops .zip archives
-3. Adding the updating data function (1) user drags/drop .zip file; (2) display main information on the screen (e.g. files to upload, size, experiment id, patient id, elapsed time, age, gender, ....).
+    - display extracted information on the screen (e.g. files to upload, diagnostic data, patient data...)

 ---------------